getclump/clump/README.md

 Facebook's [Haxl paper](http://community.haskell.org/~simonmar/papers/haxl-icfp14.pdf) and the Futurice's [blog post](http://futurice.com/blog/an-example-of-functional-design) about Jobba also were important sources for the development phase.

-The project was built mainly using SoundCloud's [Hacker Time](https://developers.soundcloud.com/blog/stop-hacker-time).
+The project was initially built mainly using SoundCloud's [Hacker Time](https://developers.soundcloud.com/blog/stop-hacker-time).

 # Versioning #